kimbambala/vegas-soccer/README.md

 ###### client-vue:
 This is the front-end part of the project which is built using Vue.js

-###### client:
-This is the command line version of the front-end part of the application.
-It is built with Java.

 ###### database:
 This is where the data is stored.
 I am using PostgreSQL for my database.